ravisankar-PIO/devopsonibmi/README.md

   **<p align="center">OR</p>**

-Enter the below command in the PASE terminal. *Don't forget to ==replace cecuser with your username==*
+Enter the below command in the PASE terminal. *Don't forget to replace cecuser with your username*
   ```bash
   /QOpenSys/pkgs/bin/chsh -s /QOpenSys/pkgs/bin/bash cecuser
   ```